Michigan Fence Laws: A Comprehensive Guide (2026 Update)

 Johnson v.
 Bennett (2001)

-• Statutory Context: Michigan partition fence laws govern shared boundary fences that benefit both parcels.
+Michigan partition fence law infographic showing shared responsibility between neighboring landowners for boundary fences that benefit both properties.

 Not automatically.
 Michigan does not impose a blanket 50/50 rule.
 Cost-sharing applies only when a lawful division fence is necessary, and responsibility is often determined by township fence viewers based on necessity, condition, and fairness.